FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

     dotnet build

-You may have some yellow warning messages about Newtonsoft.Json version, search for a green "Build succeeded".
+You may have some yellow warning messages about the Newtonsoft.Json version, search for a green "Build succeeded".

 ![buildSucceeded][buildSucceeded]

 ## Deploying the Function App to Azure

 All the code is done.
 It's time to deploy our Azure Function to Azure.
 Let's return to the Azure Function Extension (from the left menu).
-This time click on... yes the third icon (the one with the Up arrow).
+This time click on... yes, the third icon (the one with the Up arrow).

 1. You may need to login to Azure, to authorize VSCode to access to Azure.
 1. Select your subscription